SeptimiuPop/Sorting-Algorithms/README.md

-# GameOfLife
-John Conway's Game of Life built with C++/SFML
+# Sorting Algorithms with visual interface